Gulf Coast Mental Health Center Region 13

 Gulf Coast Mental Health Center Region 13 - Gulfport, MS

 Gulf Coast Mental Health Center Region 13 is a dual diagnosis treatment center located at 1600 Broad Avenue in the 39501 zip code in Gulfport, MS. It is operated by the local government.
-Gulf Coast Mental Health Center Region 13 provides suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Gulf Coast Mental Health Center Region 13 include substance use counseling approach, motivational interviewing and brief intervention services.
-Gulf Coast Mental Health Center Region 13 provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance use treatment, halfway and sober housing and inpatient treatment for dual diagnosis.
+Gulf Coast Mental Health Center Region 13 provides naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Gulf Coast Mental Health Center Region 13 include relapse prevention treatment, anger management and DBT.
+Gulf Coast Mental Health Center Region 13 provides residential long term rehab, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential treatment for substance abuse and transitional and sober living.

 Address: 1600 Broad Avenue, Gulfport, MS 39501